horizontalsystems/blockchain-crypto-guides/guides/defi/en/6-defi-transactions.md

 - a service fee (ex: 0.02 % - 0.04 %) paid to a DEX smart contract
 - a transaction fee paid to the Ethereum network nodes

+In the same way, a lending service like Aave or Compound charges service users a fee for lending cryptocurrency.
+These fees are paid in addition to transaction fees paid for the transaction on the blockchain.

 ## Approval Transactions

 Transaction approvals is another important aspect to grasp.

-When user interacts with a smart contract it's not uncommon for a smart contract to require an owner's approval to access his/her capital in order to execute its service.
+When user interacts with a smart contract it's not uncommon for a smart contract to require an owner's approval to access his/her capital.

 > Granting a permission works in a form of another 'approval transaction' which is a transaction which doesn't transfer any money but only grants someone (i.e. a smart contract) a permission to spend a certain amount of your balance for a given token.